-ACADIA expects that full-year NUPLAZID net sales for 2017 will be between
+ACADIA is lowering its 2018 NUPLAZID net sales guidance to be between

 Conference Call and Webcast Information

-ACADIA management will review its second quarter financial results and operations via conference call and webcast later today at
+ACADIA management will review its first quarter financial results and operations via conference call and webcast today at

 About NUPLAZID® (pimavanserin)

 Statements in this press release that are not strictly historical in nature are forward-looking statements.
-These statements include but are not limited to statements related to guidance for fiscal year 2017 NUPLAZID net sales; the benefits to be derived from NUPLAZID (pimavanserin); the utility of pimavanserin in indications other than hallucinations and delusions associated with PD Psychosis; and the timing or results of future studies involving pimavanserin.
+These statements include, but are not limited to, statements related to: the potential opportunity for future growth in sales of NUPLAZID, including through sales of new dosages and forms; the timing of results from our study in major depressive disorder and the timing of other ongoing clinical studies; the development and commercialization of trofinetide; and guidance for third quarter NUPLAZID net sales and certain expense line items.
 These statements are only predictions based on current information and expectations and involve a number of risks and uncertainties.
-Actual events or results may differ materially from those projected in any of such statements due to various factors, including the uncertainty of future commercial sales and related items that would impact net sales for 2017, the risks and uncertainties inherent in drug discovery, development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
+Actual events or results may differ materially from those projected in any of such statements due to various factors, including the uncertainty of future commercial sales and related items that would impact net sales during 2018, the risks and uncertainties inherent in drug discovery, development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
 For a discussion of these and other factors, please refer to ACADIA’s annual report on Form 10-K for the year ended

 ACADIA PHARMACEUTICALS INC.

 CONDENSED CONSOLIDATED STATEMENTS OF OPERATIONS

 |Three Months Ended June 30,||Six Months Ended June 30,|

 |Cost of product sales, license fees and royalties||5,078||3,206||8,563||6,144|